-At this time, a student could potentially take all of their general education requirements, except physical education, (effective fall 2013, students will have an option to complete the PE requirement online) through online or hybrid course offerings, thus obtaining a degree from Cañada College with more than 50% of the courses coded as distance education courses.
+At this time, a student could potentially take all of their general education requirements, except physical education, through online or hybrid course offerings, thus obtaining a degree from Cañada College with more than 50% of the courses coded as distance education courses.
 We have no plans at this time to market a sequence of fully online courses that would lead to a degree or certificate.